ich777/docker-rustdesk-server-aio/README.md

-# RustDesk Server AiO in Docker optimized for Unraid
+# RustDesk Server AiO (self-hosted version) in Docker optimized for Unraid
 Self-host your own RustDesk Server, it is free and open source.

 This container includes both the RustDesk Server and the RustDesk Relay in one and starts it (self-hosted version).